Go to End

 Basic Single Player Games

 Story - A mideavil fantasy world plagued by the monstrous effects of god-like beings, such as Cthulu, filling the world with fantastic beasts.
 Many towns have arenas, and careers to become champions.
-Side quests eventually lead you to discover that the arenas are a devise to desensitise the population while also creating subliminal fear and desire for protection, as an evil king hordes wealth and commands self-serving economic preformance.
-An angelic paladin named Sera is caught in the same adventure, although you never really team up the stories intertwine.
+Side quests eventually lead you to discover that the arenas are a devise to desensitise the population while also creating subliminal fear and desire for protection, as an evil king (metaphor maybe for the tendency) hordes wealth and commands self-serving economic preformance.
+An angelic paladin named Sera is caught in the same adventure, you occasionally team up and the stories intertwine.
 Themes of becoming concious, thinking for yourself, and that everything counts.

 Game - Dragon Warrior 3 type of character creation, with different builds for different classes.
 Fight monsters in arenas and dungeons.
 World map has sparse random encounters that are more situational.
 Can focus on building a career or following the quest line.
 End game can trigger apocolyptic demigod battles.